Head west on Highway 2 for hiking, fishing, and outdoor escapes across North Dakota.

 Hit some balls at the Creel Bay Golf Course

 We have an 18-hole golf course located along the shores of Devils Lake.
 It is a wide-open course with water and sand hazards and tree-lined fairways.
 This challenging course will thrill even the most avid golfer.
-After your round, relax in the new club house with a wall of windows and outdoor patio for an even better view of the town’s namesake.
 You can even take your clubs up to Coyotte Flats driving range just a ways up the road from Creel Bay Golf Course.

 Stop for a light breakfast and specialty coffee at Urban Stampede.